Reversed Output – Investigating and Activating my Sonic Palette in Composer-performer Collaborations

 This project refers to the musical equivalent as the “sonic palette”.
-Though years of extensive collaborative work Hellqvist experienced that most composer collaborations fall into structures where the performer's role end by realising and presenting the composer's materials and ideas.
+Though years of extensive collaborative work Hellqvist experienced that most composer-performer collaborations fall into structures where the performer's role end by realising and presenting the composer's materials and ideas.
 Therefore, she has been longing for original collaborations capturing more of her personal sonic palette.

 The sonic palette

 In this project Hellqvist explore what happens when she as a performer am defining her sonic palette and using it as the main material in the process of collaborative work.
-As the project's spine and innovative take on observing the process from the inside - the outmost original exploration of her sonic palette, she will also be composing a work herself.
+As the project's spine and innovative take on observing the process from the inside - the outmost original exploration of her sonic palette, she will also be composing herself.

 The project is: